brandur/sorg/content/drafts/mongodb.md

 A company I've worked for decided to implement Webhooks.
-Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went out, and all the interactions that we'd had with remote servers trying to deliver it.
+Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went out, and every interactions ever conducted with a remote server trying to deliver it.
 Worse yet, all of this was exposed through an API that some subset of customers started to depend on.

-We're now stuck in a complex situation where we have to manage an online data set on the scale of 10s of TBs, most of which is _never_ accessed, but which should ideally remain online to maximize backwards compatibility.
-This is hugely expensive in both computing resources and engineer time.
+!fig src="/assets/mongodb/webhooks.svg" caption="Visualization of Webhook storage."

+Because API access was unrestricted, some consumers became dependent on having unfettered access to evey Webhook ever sent, and disallowing it at this point would break practical backwards compatibility, even if no such compatibility was promised.

+Sharding allowed the system to scale in the beginning with relative ease, but consequently left a product catastrophe.
+Months worth of engineering time will be eaten up figuring out how to make 10s of TBs of nearly worthless data accessible without affecting production systems.

-What _should_ have happened from the beginning is that if it was very important to have a Webhooks paper trail going back to the beginning of time, old events should have been moved offline to an archive like S3 so that they could be audited at some later time.
+What _should_ have happened from the beginning is that even if it was very important to have a Webhooks paper trail going back to the beginning of time, old events should have been moved offline to an archive like S3 so that they could be audited at some later time.
 More practically, it's probably not even worth going that far, and events could conceivably just be purged completely after a reasonable 30 or 90 day timeframe, leaving a data set small enough to run on a single node forever for everyone except a Google-sized system.

 ### Well, if nothing else, at least it's HA! (#high-availability)